Decades-Old Legislation Can Play Supplement to Federal Broadband Infrastructure Money

 The Community Reinvestment Act was expanded to include broadband investments in 2016.

-OHIO, June 27, 2022 – A decades-old piece of legislation can play an important and supplemental role to federal grants for broadband infrastructure, said panelists at the Pew Charitable Trust Broadband Access Summit Wednesday.
+CLEVELAND, June 27, 2022 – A decades-old piece of legislation can play an important and supplemental role to federal grants for broadband infrastructure, said panelists at the Pew Charitable Trust Broadband Access Summit Wednesday.

 The Community Reinvestment Act was passed in 1977 to address redlining – the practice of denying financial services to individuals or groups based on where they are located, often along racial or soci-economic lines.
 The law encourages banks to make community development loans and investments in low- and moderate-income communities, rural, and tribal communities.